 - 1 in 3 students are highly engaged in a student organization

 - 1 in 10 students serve on an executive board

 There are a variety of benefits of being involved in a student organization!

 The Association of Bentley Activities (ABA) is a governing organization made up of students who manage the new organization recognition process.
 The purpose of ABA is to provide Bentley students the opportunity to satisfy a demonstrated need for new organizations.
 This is accomplished through a student-driven process designed to produce organizations that are prepared, sustainable, and able to contribute to student life at Bentley.
 If you are interested in starting a new organization, email GA_ABA@bentley.edu.

 New student organization approved by ABA during the 2017-2018 academic year include:

 - Brazilian Student Society

 - Information Systems Audit Control Association (ISACA)

 Student Organization Resources

-We do not tolerate hazing of any kind.
-If you believe you or someone you know has been a victim of hazing, you can make a complaint to a resident assistant, academic adviser, professor, staff member or University Police, or through the anonymous anti-hazing tip line.
+Bentley University does not tolerate hazing of any kind.
+If you believe you or someone you know has been a victim of hazing, you can report it to staff in Student Programs & Engagement, or by contacting a resident assistant, academic adviser, professor, staff member or University Police, or through the anonymous anti-hazing tip line.